 (5) Where proof of the loss or destruction of a licence is given to the satisfaction of the Commissioner, he may issue a duplicate licence on payment of the fee prescribed.

-[Section 9 amended by No. 55 of 2004 s.
+[Section 9 amended: No. 55 of 2004 s.
 222.]

+10A.
+Duration of licences

+(1) A licence is to be issued or renewed for a period prescribed.

+(2) A period prescribed for the purposes of subsection (1) cannot be less than 12 months.

+(3) Different periods may be prescribed for the purposes of subsection (1) in relation to the renewal of licences of different prescribed descriptions.

+(4) A licence may be renewed even if an application for its renewal has not been made under section 8 before the licence expired if —

+(a) such an application is made within 28 days after the licence has expired; and

+(b) any amount prescribed by way of penalty for a late application is paid.

+(5) A licence renewed as described in subsection (4) is to be taken for all purposes to have taken effect on the day immediately succeeding the day on which the previous licence expired.

+[Section 10A inserted: No. 44 of 2016 s.
+13.]

 10. Cancellation of licence

 (1) Any person may, at any time, make a complaint in writing to the Commissioner about the holding of a licence by a specified licensee if the complaint complies with subsection (1ab).